The Importance of Physical Intimacy in Your Marriage

 A lack of physical intimacy can be a sign of a deep disconnection between partners.
 Your relationship might look fine on the outside, but it can signal tension between the two of you.
 Push through the discomfort to recreate the connection the two of you once enjoyed.

-To schedule with one of our therapists who specialize in sex therapy and couples therapy, call or text 801.944.4555!
+To schedule with one of our therapists who specializes in sex therapy and couples therapy in Utah, call or text 801.944.4555!